ska-sa/spead2/doc/py-send.rst

 stream can buffer up multiple heaps for asynchronous send, up to the limit specified by `max_heaps` in the :py:class:`~spead2.send.StreamConfig`.
 If this limit is exceeded, heaps will be dropped, and the returned future has an :py:exc:`IOError` exception set.
-Currently any OS-level errors are silently lost, but in future the futures returned by :meth:`~spead2.send.trollius.UdpStream.async_send_heap` may raise errors.
+An :py:exc:`IOError` could also indicate a low-level error in sending the heap (for example, if the packet size exceeds the MTU).

 .. _trollius: http://trollius.readthedocs.org/